What is Domestic and Family Violence?

-Providing safety for women and children
+Providing safety and support for women and children

 Saving your children starts with saving yourself

-A survivor of an abusive relationship, Kristie knows well the struggle of finding your feet again when you make the decision to leave.
-And, with four children under ten, how complex and difficult that decision to leave can be.
+A survivor of an abusive relationship, Kristie* knows well the struggle of finding your feet again when you make the decision to leave.
+And, with four children under 10, how complex and difficult that decision to leave can be.